 Why is it hard for those from relational trauma backgrounds to keep themselves safe as adults?

-While it may seem obvious that keeping yourself safe as an adult should be a top priority and that you would know, inherently, what exactly this means and how to do it, in my personal and professional experience, those with relational trauma histories may struggle with this life skill – sometimes mightily so.
+It may seem obvious that keeping yourself safe as an adult should be a top priority.
+You would know, inherently, what exactly this means and how to do it.
+In my personal and professional experience, those with relational trauma histories may struggle with this life skill – sometimes mightily so.

 Why?